Future of Luggage

 Advanced Product Design, Spring 2019

-Based on client challenge to conceptualize luggage for the future of travel in 5, 10 or 100 years, I looked to the future of travel to understand how luggage should change to ﬁt these.
-With travel ease increasing rapidly, the TUMI clientele is younger, and on the go.
+TUMI presented each of us with the challenge to conceptualize the future of luggage.
+I looked to the future of travel to understand how luggage should change to fit these.
+With travel ease increasing rapidly, the TUMI clientele is getting younger and traveling more frequently.

 Leg splints, Charles and Ray Eames